Pioneers of fertility treatment in South Africa

 Under the leadership of Aevitas Embryologist, Mr Greg Tinney.

-- The Aevitas team was involved in the evaluation of a computerised sperm morphology analyser resulting in a PhD by Kevin Coetzee, titled: ‘The prognostic value of computerised semen analysis: Normal sperm morphology, motility, forward progression and concentration.’
+The Aevitas team was involved in the evaluation of a computerised sperm morphology (form and structure) analyser resulting in a PhD by Kevin Coetzee, titled: ‘The prognostic value of computerised semen analysis: Normal sperm morphology, motility, forward progression and concentration.’
 The evaluation and publications on the computerised sperm morphology analyser was a world first in 1993 and the computerised sperm morphology analyser is still in use worldwide.

 - Introduction of the Tygerberg strict criteria on sperm morphology to predict pregnancy outcome in IVF (1986).